P. V. Anvar

-P. V. Anvar (born 26 May 1967) is an Indian politician and a member of AITC who was a member of the Kerala Legislative Assembly representing Nilambur constituency from 2016 until his resignation on 13 January 2025.
+P. V. Anvar (born 26 May 1967) is an Indian politician and who was a member of the Kerala Legislative Assembly representing Nilambur constituency from 2016 until his resignation on 13 January 2025.

 Biography

 P. V. Anvar was born in Malappuram district on 26 May 1967, the fourth son of P. V. Shoukath Ali and Mariyumma.
 Puthanveettil family is one of the ancient families of Malabar which was very close to the Indian National Congress from the great struggle for independence on.
 Anvar completed his schooling at Malabar Christian College School, Kozhikode, and moved to MES Mampad College, Malappuram where he did his graduation in Economics.
 He was the college union chairman during his period.
 After his studies, as an entrepreneur he started Crushers which has grown into one of the prominent crushers in Malabar.
 He contested from Eranad constituency as an independent candidate and came second in the run in the assembly elections in 2011.